 While your half marathon recovery is the topic of this post, your half marathon nutrition plan can play into that.

-In other words, assuming you ate enough beforehand and during the race will help your muscles and body recovery better.
+In other words, assuming you ate enough beforehand and during the race will help your muscles and body recover better.

 Nutrition Tips for Recovering from a Half Marathon